“HeirHunter UK helped me find my family in under twenty-four hours.

 We will often ask you to confirm specific details about what we know about your family, or ask you for information to help us make further enquiries and complete our investigation.

-As our progress continues, we will need to enter into a contract with each individual heir.
 In common with other probate researchers, we cannot divulge all the relevant details regarding the estate until all the heirs have been contacted and contracts have been signed.
 This is standard practice.

 Once we have received your signed contract, we will be able to complete the legal paperwork and submit your claim to the Treasury Solicitor.
 We will be responsible for providing all the necessary documents to establish your claim.